collapsed-stacks/atheism/questions/2401/what-does-exist-mean-when-we-say-god-does-not-exist.md

 - posted by: [kris sinclair](https://stackexchange.com/users/-1/957-kris-sinclair) on 2011-01-28
 - score: 0

-<p>thankyou to the one who posted the first response(9).
-I just had a sudden flash of inspiration while reading it:
-something can only be said to 'exist' if it has an effect. if it has no effect whatsoever, there could be no meaningful talk of its 'existence'. this applies to any subject under consideration.</p>
+thankyou to the one who posted the first response(9).
+I just had a sudden flash of inspiration while reading it: something can only be said to 'exist' if it has an effect. if it has no effect whatsoever, there could be no meaningful talk of its 'existence'. this applies to any subject under consideration.